Your impact: Bringing critical care closer to home

 Whether by ground ambulance, airplane or helicopter, they use the fastest route possible to reach hospitals across Canada, bringing kids safely to the Stollery.

-Thanks to our generous donors, the Stollery can not only provide cutting-edge equipment, but also support programs like the Critical Care Outreach Program ensuring health care providers, no matter their location, have the knowledge and confidence to care for critically ill babies and young patients in any emergency situation through:
+The Stollery Transport Teams don’t only go the distance, but thanks to our generous donors, the team has access to cutting-edge equipment and can offer programs like the Critical Care Outreach program, ensuring health care providers, no matter their location, have the knowledge and confidence to care for critically ill babies and young patients in any emergency situation through:

 Together, we’re not just funding equipment — we’re funding the ability to deliver world-class care wherever a child needs it, whenever they need it.